FIA primarily serves people in the Chelsea and Dexter school districts and surrounding areas who have limited financial

 - Clothing and Household Goods: Donated from local sources and shared with area families, the clothing room is available to anyone free of charge.
 Whether you’re starting up a new household or simply stretching limited resources, you may shop at the FIA Clothing Room every two weeks up to 12 times each year, 3 grocery bags of items/visit.
 An average of 10-15 family groups shop the Clothing Room each day.

-- MI!
-Works Job Access Point: Volunteer experts in resume construction and job skills assessment help people in their search for employment, available by appointment.
+- Resume Support: Volunteer experts in resume construction and job skills assessment help people in their search for employment, available by appointment.

 - Advocacy: Professional social work staff can advocate and help people connect with resources needed to stabilize their family situations.
 FIA provides information and appropriate referrals to clients for services provided by other agencies, and to congregations seeking help with requests that are coming into their church offices.